Frankincense Sustainability and Ethical Sourcing: The Crisis Facing Boswellia Trees

 Boswellia frereana (Maydi Frankincense)

-This species, producing the unique \"Maydi\" frankincense, has experienced dramatic population declines.
+This species, producing the unique "Maydi" frankincense, has experienced dramatic population declines.
 Traditionally used for chewing rather than burning, B. frereana faces additional pressure from changing cultural practices and export demands.
 The species' limited range makes it particularly vulnerable to local extinction.

 Boswellia neglecta